feichao93/trips-editor/readme.md

 ## Motivation

-(TODO) Add a basic description about _our algorithm_.
+(TODO) Add a basic description about __our algorithm__.

-The spatial topological relations of the floor, which is hard to generate or extract, is one of the key inputs to our algorithm.
+The spatial topological relations of the floor is one of the key inputs to our algorithm, but it is hard to generate or extract.
 In many cases, we could only get a bitmap image file of the floorplan.
 And there are sophisticated tools such as [Microsoft Visio][] or [Inkscape][] which can load the image file and make a diagram manually according to the image file.
 But the main disadvantage is that the output of these tools is too complicated to fit in our algorithm: it is hard to parse and manipulate in our code, and it lacks the abilities of attaching semantic information to shapes.
 Our algorithm prefers a simple and clean data format so it can focus on processing positioning data and aggregating semantic trajectories.

 The editor could help us build up the topological relations from a image file.
 The editor can load the image file and display it, then we can draw polygons/polylines imitating the spatial structures on the image.
 After completing the geometric information, we can use the editor to attach specific semantic information to polygons/polyglines.
 For example, we can designate severals rectangles as rooms or specify a polyline as a wall.
 When all is done, the editor can export both geometric and semantic information to a single json file, which can be parsed by our algorithm easily.